krivard/codalab-worksheets-wiki/Server-Setup.md

     ./manage runserver 127.0.0.1:2700

-### Step 2: Start the worksheets API service
+### Step 2: Start the API service

-The bundle service provides the `/rest` endpoints which power the website, the CLI, and any third-party applications.
+The worksheets API service provides the `/rest` endpoints which power the website, the CLI, and any third-party applications.

     cd $HOME/codalab-cli